rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 cd obfs4-obfs4proxy-0.0.14/obfs4proxy/
 ```

-You can also get obfs4 directly from `git clone`, but that depends on a newer version of Go than what exists in AppStream, so we will not use that.
+You can also get obfs4 directly from `git clone`, but that depends on a newer version of Go than what exists in AppStream so we will not use that.

 Then, we will compile and install obfs4: